 I have audited the financial statements of Rhondda Cynon Taf Pension Fund for the year ended 31 March 2021 under the Public Audit (Wales) Act 2004.
 Rhondda Cynon Taf Pension Fund financial statements comprise the fund account, the net assets statement and the related notes, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2020-2021 based on International Financial Reporting Standards (IFRSs).
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.